-Implementation status (Note 1) Deviations from the Ethical Evaluation item Yes No Summary Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies and the Reasons after investigation, and mechanisms ensuring such complaints are handled in a confidential manner? v the prescribed procedures, and declare in writing that the identity of the whistleblower and the content of the report will be kept confidential.
+Implementation status (Note 1) Deviations from the Ethical Evaluation item Yes No Summary Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies and the Reasons after investigation, and mechanisms ensuring such complaints are handled in a confidential manner?
+(III) Has the company adopted proper measures to protect whistle-blowers from retaliation for filing complaints?
+V the prescribed procedures, and declare in writing that the identity of the whistleblower and the content of the report will be kept confidential.
 If the whistle blowing is substantiated, the parties subject to the whistleblowing are demanded to stop the relevant conducts and take appropriate action.
-If necessary, Practice Principles for TWSE/TPEx Listed Companies (III) Has the company adopted proper measures to protect whistle- blowers from retaliation for filing complaints?
-Disciplinary actions will be taken in accordance with the No material deviation from the spirit of the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies IV.
+If necessary, compensation will be sought through legal procedures.
+Disciplinary actions will be taken in accordance with the Company's regulations.
+No such incident occurred in 2023 (III) Confidentiality principle: during and after the investigation, the personnel undertaking the case is strictly prohibited to disclose the case and the name of the whistleblower to unrelated parties.
+Officers at all levels who approved the case must also maintain confidentiality, the relevant information are treated and archived as confidential documents to protect the whistleblower from undue distress or retaliation due to the whistle blowing.
+Practice Principles for TWSE/TPEx Listed Companies No material deviation from the spirit of the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies IV.
 Strengthening Information Disclosure Does the company disclose its ethical corporate management policies and the results of their implementation on its website and the Market Observation Post System (MOPS)?
-V Companies, please describe any deviations between the principles and The Company has established the "Procedures for Ethical Management and G their in iuidelin plemer es for C Conduct" to comply with, and there s no deviation so far.
-VI.
-Other important information to facilitate a better understanding of the s its ethical corporate management best practice principles): The Company arranges directors to participate in corporate governance course - ion of the company's ethical corporate management policies (e.g., the co hopes of improving the effectiveness of corporate governance and the implem the callingables of the company, in
+V The "Procedures for Ethical Management and Guidelines for Conduct" are disclosed in the Company's website, and the promotional effects related to the ethical management will be fulfilled in the future.